-5 Plain soap - does not contain antibacterial agent and will remove dirt and grease that attract bad bacteria.
+&lt;sup>11 Plain soap - does not contain antibacterial agent and will remove dirt and grease that attract bad bacteria.
 It will not kill the good bacteria that live on the hands.
 Using antibacterial products unnecessarily increases the concentration of antibiotics in the water supply and in the environment and may contribute to antibiotic resistance. - BC Centre for Disease Control

-6 Alcohol-based hand rubs - must be at least 60% alcohol to be effective.
+&lt;sup>12 Alcohol-based hand rubs - must be at least 60% alcohol to be effective.
 Do not cause antibiotic resistance.
 May kill bacteria and viruses.
 Convenient when soap and water is not available.
 Do not work on visibly soiled hands.

-- Rub your hands together until the product has evaporated. - If dry skin is a problem, use a moisturizing lotion. - Alcohol-based hand rubs are safe for children if used with supervision.
+- Alcohol-based hand rubs don't work if your hands are greasy or visibly dirty.
+These products don't clean your hands and are not a substitute for handwashing.
+If your hands are visibly soiled, it is best to use soap and water. - If it's not possible to wash with soap and water, use towelettes to remove the soil, then use an alcohol-based hand rub. - Make sure your hands are dry, as wet hands will dilute the alcohol-based hand product. - Use enough of the product to cover all the surfaces of your hands and fingers. - Rub your hands together until the product has evaporated. - If dry skin is a problem, use a moisturizing lotion. - Alcohol-based hand rubs are safe for children if used with supervision.
 Alcohol-based hand rubs are poisonous if ingested.
 Children should not put their hands in their mouths until the alcohol evaporates (about 15 seconds). - Alcohol-based hand rubs are flammable and should not be stored near a source of heat.